Public Safety Programs

 |Hidden Vale||5726 59th Court West||253.473.7188|

 |Narrows Ridge||2326 70th Avenue West||253.565.0273|

 |University Crossings||4510 76th Avenue West||253.564.9668|

 |Valley View||5406 57th Street Court West||253.472.5552|

-If you are interested in participating in the program or if you have questions about the program please call Jennifer Hales, Public Safety Manager, at 253.798.3141 to sign up.
+If you are interested in participating in the program or if you have questions please email Jennifer Hales, Public Safety Manager, or call 253.798.3141 to sign up.

 The University Place Police Department is dedicated to safety and crime prevention.
 Creating a safe community and preventing crime is a shared responsibility for the citizens of University Place and your University Place Police team.
 Defining those responsibilities is taking a huge step forward in making University Place a much safer place to live.

 How to Participate

 How can the Citizens of University Place play a bigger role in crime prevention?
 By being proactive and getting to know their neighbors, citizens catapult ahead in crime prevention.
 A high level of communication between neighbors builds relationships and creates a heightened awareness of suspicious activity.
 Also, taking initiative in your own home to safeguard against burglary thwarts efforts of would be criminals.

 Listed below is a short checklist of ways to ensure more security in and around your home.